Pathwidth, trees, and random embeddings: Introduction

 \section{Introduction}

 We view an undirected graph $G=(V,E)$ as a topological template that supports a number of different geometries.
-Such a geometry is specified by a non-negative length function $\len : E \to \mathbb R$ on edges, which induces a shortest-path pseudometric $d_{\len}$ on $V$, with where a pseudometric might have $d_{\len}(u,v)=0$ for some pairs $u,v \in V$ with $u \neq v$.
+Such a geometry is specified by a non-negative length function $\len : E \to [0,\infty)$ on edges, which induces a shortest-path pseudometric $d_{\len}$ on $V$, with where a pseudometric might have $d_{\len}(u,v)=0$ for some pairs $u,v \in V$ with $u \neq v$.
+A pseudometric $d$ is {\em supported on $G$} if $d=d_{\len}$ for some such $\len : E \to [0,\infty)$.
 From this point of view, we are interested in properties which hold simultaneously for all geometries supported on $G$, or even for all geometries supported on a family of graphs $\mathcal F$.
+In what follows, we will deal exclusively with {\em finite} graphs and families of finite graphs unless explicitly stated otherwise.

 In the seminal works of Linial-London-Rabinovich \cite{LLR95} and Aumann-Rabani \cite{AR98}, and later Gupta-Newman-Rabinovich-Sinclair \cite{GNRS99}, the geometry of graphs is related to the classical study of the relationship between flows and cuts.